Gabriel Agbonlahor: 2008–2010

 However, this was a high point in a dismal run of form in which he scored just one goal in 12 league matches.
 Some fans began to get frustrated with Agbonlahor, and in Villa's home defeat against Tottenham Hotspur, there were some sarcastic cheers as he was substituted off by Martin O'Neill.
 He was subsequently dropped to the bench for Villa's next match away to Liverpool, which Villa lost 5–0.
 After the heavy defeat to Liverpool and despite his lack of form, Agbonlahor was recalled to the starting 11 and went on to score a goal against Manchester United on 5 April in a 3–2 defeat for Villa.
 Agbonlahor was nominated for the PFA Young Player of the Year, with teammate Ashley Young ultimately winning the honour.

 Agbonlahor's first goal of the 2009–10 season came in a 2–0 home victory over Fulham on 30 August 2009, scoring from 25 yards.
-The striker scored the only goal in the season's opening Birmingham derby against Birmingham City, netting an open header past Joe Hart as a result of a free kick taken by Ashley Young.
+The striker scored the only goal in the season's opening Second City derby against Birmingham City, netting an open header past Joe Hart as a result of a free kick taken by Ashley Young.
 Agbonlahor scored his third goal of the season scoring in a 2–0 win against Portsmouth.
 He scored his fourth and fifth consecutive goals of the season against Cardiff City in the League Cup and Blackburn in the Premier League.
 His next goal came on 24 October 2009 against Wolverhampton Wanderers at Molineux in the Premier League.
 Fellow Villa forward Emile Heskey played the ball into the penalty area where Agbonlahor turned a defender and placed a low shot past Wolves goalkeeper Wayne Hennessey.
 The match finished 1–1.

 He scored the only goal in the 1–0 win against Manchester United at Old Trafford, heading in a cross from Ashley Young after 21 minutes, providing Villa's first league win at Old Trafford since 1983.
 Agbonlahor also scored in the second leg of the League Cup semi-final against Blackburn, helping Villa to get to the final where they lost to Manchester United, 2–1.
 He scored twice in 2–0 win at Fulham on 30 January 2010.
 On 21 February 2010, Agbonlahor provided an assist for Emile Heskey before adding Villa's final goal in a 5–2 victory over Burnley for his 11th league goal of the season.
 Agbonlahor finished the season with 13 goals in the Premier League, and 16 in all competitions.